-Participants can email the host and ask if it would be ok with them if they joined the session although it is already fully booked.
+Participants can email the host directly and ask if it would be ok with them if they joined the session although it is already fully booked.

-It is very important to remind everyone of the Code of Conduct as The Carpentries observes it in every community discussion.
+It is very important to remind everyone of the Code of Conduct as The Carpentries observes it in every community event.
 This will be a clear violation of this and you could ask the person to leave.

 What if I am having trouble understanding one of the attendees?